In this session we looked at various conceptions of space.

 Space and Design

 The orientation of the objects used to create the space play a key role in whether the space will be negative or positive.
-It is also important to be aware that just because there is nothing occupying a space, this doesn’t mean that the space is negative.
-We were shown an image of a building in Hong Kong which had been designed almost as if a large piece had been cut out of it.
+Also, just because there is nothing occupying a space, this doesn’t mean that the space is negative.
+For example we were shown an image of a building in Hong Kong which had been designed almost as if a large piece had been cut out of it.
 The piece that had been ‘removed’ added a great deal to the space – offering interesting views, shade, shelter and light to the building’s occupants.

 Atmosphere and Response